Linux-Alex/ArcRADIUS/README.md

 2. Install ArcRADIUS: Download the [latest release](https://github.com/Linux-Alex/ArcRADIUS/releases/tag/production) from the Releases page and follow the installation instructions provided.

-3. Open the Web Admin Panle of ArcRADIUS on link: [http://localhost:4048](http://localhost:4048)
+3. Open the Web Admin Panle of ArcRADIUS on link: [https://localhost:4048](https://localhost:4048)

 4. Click on the **Login** button in the top right corner and use the default credentials (username: `admin`, password: `admin`).

-5. Configure Client Address: Configure the client address in the **Edit Address** tab of the ArcRADIUS admin panel.
+5. Configure Client Address: Configure the client address in the **RADIUS Clients** tab of the ArcRADIUS admin panel.

 6. Restart ArcRADIUS: Restart the ArcRADIUS service to apply the changes: